openandclose/tosixinch/docs/overview.rst

 Downloads ``url``, and saves it as ``Downloaded_File``.

 If `force_download <options.html#confopt-force_download>`__ is ``False`` (default),
-the script skips downloading if the file already exists.
+the program skips downloading if the file already exists.

 If ``url`` is a local filepath, it also does nothing.
 ``Downloaded_File`` is the same as ``url``.